 Do you love a good scare?

 Horror is a genre that can leave you on the edge of your seat, waiting for the next scare.
-Thriller books and movies are similar but have a different feel – they tend to be more suspenseful and keep you guessing until the end.
+Thriller books and movies are similar but have a different feel – they tend to be more suspenseful and keep you guessing.

-In this article, we will compare and contrast thriller and horror genres, show how each genre is unique, and give some fantastic examples of both from famous horror and thriller books and movies!
+In this article, we will compare and contrast thriller and horror genres, show how each genre is unique, and give some fantastic examples of famous horror and thriller books and movies!

 Generally, horror is a genre that elicits fear or disgust in its audience.